Get Matched With Business Management Programs

 Students planning to begin at the community college level will usually complete a broad-based curriculum.
 First, they will complete general education courses, which includes classes such as English, composition, college algebra, and others.
 Then, they will move into their core courses.
 Core classes in this field might include communication skills, computer technology, ethics, financial knowledge, leadership, and goal setting.
 With these skills, students may be able to graduate and find an entry-level position in a business setting.

-These degrees are often available as in-person classes from local community colleges, but you may also be able to find them as fully online options from colleges around your state or the country.
+These associate degrees in business management are often available as in-person classes from local community colleges, but you may also be able to find them as fully online options from colleges around your state or the country.

 After graduation, students may choose to transfer their credits to a four-year university so that they can more quickly earn a bachelor’s in business management or another business-related field.
 Or they may decide to enter the workforce, finding positions in banking, retail and sales, bookkeeping, human resources management, insurance, data entry, food service management, or in a government office.